stevegt/grokker/README.md

 ### What are some use cases grokker already supports?

-In all of the following use cases, I tend to create and `grok add` a `context.md` file that I use as a scratchpad, writing and refining questions and answers as I work on other files in the same directory or repository.
+In most of the following use cases, I tend to create and `grok add` a `context.md` file that I use as a scratchpad, writing and refining questions and answers as I work on other files in the same directory or repository.
 This file is my interactive, animated [rubber